taesiri/prospero/README.md

 ## How it works

 Prospero consists of different parts for doing various tasks.
 It uses `Selenium` and `Chrome Driver` for crawling `Engadget`.
-For `Twitter`, instead of using its official API, or using a similar technique for crawling `Engadget`, I opted to use `Twins`. `Twins` is one of the most advanced Twitter crawlers, yet lots of people don't know about it.
+For `Twitter`, instead of using its official API, or using a similar technique for crawling `Engadget`, I opted to use `Twint`. `Twint` is one of the most advanced Twitter crawlers, yet lots of people don't know about it.
 Here are different libraries used in building Prospero:

 1. [Selenium](https://selenium-python.readthedocs.io/)
 1. [Twint](https://github.com/twintproject/twint)